anshumaanshankar/aws-dev/3. IAM, Accounts and AWS Organizations/Part 2.md

 - allow list: This list has no fullAWSAccess on creation, meaning we initially start with implicit denies for everything.
 Anything needing access requires an explicit allow. <ins>More admin overhead</ins>.

-Benefits of deny list over allow is that we would have to allow access one by one as more services are made.
-Having the fullAWSAcess
+Benefits of deny list over allow is that we don't have to allow access one by one as more services are made. the fullAWSAccess takes care of that for us.

 ## Cloudwatch Logs (cw logs)
 - public service that allows services to store, monitor and access logging data (information data with timestamp)